 Notes

-Vegan Vanilla Frosting
+Vegan Vanilla Buttercream Frosting

 Ingredients

-- 4 Cups Powdered Sugar Sifted
+- 4 Cups Powdered Sugar, Sifted

 - 2 teaspoon Vanilla Extract

-- 1-2 tablespoon Plant Milk of Choice
+- 2 tablespoon Non-Dairy Milk

 Instructions